History of Vietnam: Funan kingdom (1st century–627)

 In the early first century AD, on the lower Mekong, the first Indianized kingdom of Southeast Asia which the Chinese called them Funan emerged and became the great economic power in the region, its prime city Óc Eo attracted merchants and craftmen from China, India, and even Rome.
 The first ruler of Funan, Queen Liǔyè, got married with Kaundinya, a man from the west with a magic bow.
 Kaundinya then became the ruler of Funan.
 Funan is said to be the first Khmer state, or Austronesian, or multiethnic.
 According to Chinese annals, the last king of Funan, Rudravarman (r.
 514–545) sent many embassies to China.
 Also according to Chinese annals, Funan might have been conquered by another kingdom called Zhenla around AD 627, ending the kingdom of Funan.

 Kingdom of Vạn Xuân (544–602)

-In the period between the beginning of the Chinese Age of Fragmentation and the end of the Tang dynasty, several revolts against Chinese rule took place, such as those of Lý Bôn and his general and heir Triệu Quang Phục.
-All of them ultimately failed, yet most notable were those led by Lý Bôn and Triệu Quang Phục, who ruled the briefly independent Van Xuan kingdom for almost half a century, from 544 to 602, before Sui China reconquered the kingdom.
+In the period between the beginning of the Chinese Age of Fragmentation and the beginning of the Sui dynasty, several revolts against Chinese rule took place, such as those of Lý Bôn and his general and heir Triệu Quang Phục.
+All of them ultimately failed, yet most notable were those led by Lý Bôn and Triệu Quang Phục, who ruled the briefly independent Vạn Xuân kingdom for almost half a century, from 544 to 602, before Sui China reconquered the kingdom.